-Understanding BridgeTEFL Course Categories
+Understanding Bridge Course Categories

 No, I don’t have teaching experience.

-This article provides a detailed breakdown of the differences between these two programs: IDELTOnline vs. Master Certificate: Which Course Should I Take?
+This article provides a detailed breakdown of the differences between these two programs: IDELTOnline™ vs. Master Certificate: Which Course Should I Take?

 Yes, I have teaching experience.

-2. What are your teaching plans?
+2. What are my teaching plans?

 I’m not sure.